SnakeZx/SSLCertificateTracker/README.md

 The official runtime can be downloaded from microsoft directly here: https://dotnet.microsoft.com/en-us/download/dotnet/10.0

 ## Build and Compile
-Follow these steps to download the source code and compile it to the Release Application.
+Follow these steps to download the source code and compile it to the Release build of the Application:

 ### 1. Clone the repository
 Open Terminal or Command Prompt and enter in the following: